Skip to main content

 • “The graphics are very underwhelming too; I don't mind the style, but it doesn't render well.”

-• “Everything about this game looks half-baked: vague/generic story, unpolished graphics, angles are cranky, despite being a tactical game you can go random most of the time, thus making it not that much of a strategy game.”
+• “Everything about this game looks half-baked: vague/generic story, unpolished graphics, angles are cranky.
+Despite being a real-time tactical game, you can go random bullshit most of the time, thus making it not that much of a strategy game.”

 • “The graphics and animations are poor and play like a two-dollar mobile game.”